RudraNilBasu/blog/_posts/2017-01-01-Working-with-activities-in-GCompris.md

  - kde
  - gcompris
 ---
-In my [previous post]( {$ post_url 2016-12-31-GCompris $} ), I talked about setting up GCOmpris, and running it using QtCreator.
+In my [previous post](https://rudranilbasu.github.io/blog/kde/2016/12/31/GCompris/), I talked about setting up GCompris, and running it using QtCreator.
 In this one, I will be talling about my journey towards creating a new activity for GCompris.

 ### Basic Structure